mike-wester/angular-atm/README.md

 Typos stick out.
 If you can see if you can set it up with the IDE you are using (if you are using an IDE)

-I assume this is just from lack of knowledge but you can utilize Angular's Reative form functionality for a lot cleaner code.
+I assume this is just from lack of knowledge but you can utilize Angular's Reactive form functionality for a lot cleaner code.
 As an example in your user-deposit.component.ts you have a reset() function where you set each formControl value to 0.
 Setting the value doesn't reset the formControl state (this might be intentional), but you could clean it up by using formControl.reset(0) instead.
 Or better still go up one level and do it on the formGroup.
-So it would become: this.depositForm.reset({ amountHundread: 0, amountFifty: 0, amountTwenty: 0, amountTen: 0, amountFive: 0, amountTwo: 0, amountOne: 0 });
+So it would become: this.depositForm.reset({ amountHundred: 0, amountFifty: 0, amountTwenty: 0, amountTen: 0, amountFive: 0, amountTwo: 0, amountOne: 0 });

 You might want to change the page not found error/message.
 Someone without a sense of humor might take it personally :)